dule-123/stproof/README.md

 ## Experiments & CIDs
 All experimental evidence has been anchored on IPFS for permanent verification and immutability.
 The complete list of CIDs can be found in the project directory `/genesis-nft/cids.json`.
 Core experiments include:
 1. Self-Referential Proof (Core Experiment of STProof v5.2)
-2. Hong Kong 3.24 First Day Cover Experiment
-3. Real Person Cross-Border Experiment
+2. Real Person Cross-Border Experiment

 ## Project Structure
 - `/` — Official Website & Main Page (including Genesis NFT Section)